As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 Why are people concerned about soy formula?

-People generally express concern about soy formula for the same few reasons:
+People generally express concern about soy formula for the following reasons:

-- High aluminum content: Soy formula tends to contain higher levels of aluminum than cow milk formula or breastmilk.
+- High aluminum content: Soy formula tends to contain higher levels of aluminum than cow’s milk-based formula or breastmilk.
 These higher levels may have negative effects on brain and bone mass development (10).

-- High phytate content: Soy is naturally rich in phytates, a plant compound that can reduce the body’s ability to absorb minerals and trace elements.
+- High phytate content: Soy is naturally rich in phytates.
+This plant compound can reduce the body’s ability to absorb minerals and trace elements.
 This may cause soy formula-fed babies to receive fewer nutrients (11).

 - High isoflavone content: Soy formula is naturally rich in isoflavones, a plant compound resembling the hormone estrogen.
 Some fear this compound may negatively impact a baby’s reproductive system or long-term health (12).